stylemix/laradock/docs/php_versions.md

 ## Cli

-By default there is only PHP "7.4" installed in workspace.
+By default there are PHP "7.4", "7.3", "7.2" versions installed in workspace.
 In addition, you may install any of the supported PHP versions, by uncommenting desired PHP version in your `config.yml`: